 The file can not have any rows with non-empty cells after the actual data rows ends.
 The typical example of this is a "Totals" row at the end, summing up each column.

 The data needs to have unique column header names (case insensitive).
 If any two column headers are identical, ignoring capitalization of letters, we won't be able to import the data.

-The file must contain a column with dates formatted as YYYY-MM-DD (ISO 8601).
+The file must contain a column with dates.
 This is necessary to attribute the data to a date in Funnel.